al4/vaultsmith/README.md

 Usage of vaultsmith:
       --document-path string      The root directory of the configuration.
 Can be a local directory, local gz tarball or http url to a gz tarball.
-      --dry                       Dry run; will read from but not write to vault --log-level string          Log level, valid values are [panic fatal error warning info debug] (default "info") --role string               The Vault role to authenticate as --template-file string      JSON file containing template mappings.
+      --dry                       Dry run; will read from but not write to vault --http-auth-token string    Auth token to pass as 'Authorization' header.
+Useful for passing user tokens to private github repos.
+      --log-level string          Log level, valid values are [panic fatal error warning info debug] (default "info") --role string               The Vault role to authenticate as (default "root") --tar-dir string            Directory within the tarball to use as the document-path.
+If not specified, and there is only one directory within the archive, that one will be used.
+If there is more than one diretory, the root directory of the archive will be used.
+      --template-file string      JSON file containing template mappings.
 If not specified, vaultsmith will look for "template.json" in the base of the document path.
       --template-params strings   Template parameters.
 Applies globally, but values in template-file take precedence.
 E.G.: service=foo,account=bar
 ```